onzfonz/comp227/src/content/8/en/part8c.md

 }
 ```

-If we now try to return this data with the basic *DiaryEntry* type, i.e. if we type the function as follows:
+If we now try to return this data with the basic *DiaryEntry* type, i.e. if we type the function like this:

 ```js
 const getNonSensitiveEntries = (): DiaryEntry[] => {